-This is the A/D converter reference voltage input pin and the positive power supply pin of P20 to P27 and A/D converter.
+This is the A/D converter reference voltage input pin.

 When the A/D converter is not used, connect this pin directly to VDD Note.

 Note Make the AVREF pin the same potential as the VDD pin when port 2 is used as a digital port.